Current Projects

 OSME Board Seat (Mexico)

-Grupo OSME in Mexico has invited WDI’s Senior Director of Healthcare Delivery, Ioan Cleaton- Jones, to join their company’s board as an independent director.
-Grupo OSME is constructing a new private hospital in the city of San Luis Río Colorado in Northern Mexico, and the business expanded their board as part of its growth.
+WDI’s Senior Director of Healthcare Delivery, Ioan Cleaton-Jones, is an independent director on the board of Grupo OSME in Mexico.
+OSME is constructing a new private hospital in the city of San Luis Río Colorado in Northern Mexico.
 OSME currently operates a large medical clinic that offers primary care, 24-hour urgent care, medical imaging, selected specialist consultations, and a pharmacy.

 Poovanthi (Livewell) (India)